dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are identified by a sequence of UTF-8 characters with a few limitations.
 The blacklist is `@[]()<>{},;|&=\"`, SP, C0, and DEL.
-Developers are encouraged to further favor words that will not escapes in external contexts such as URLs, natural language, or editable views.
-There is no hard restriction on word sizes, but words should be kept reasonably short.
+Of those, only four characters - SP, LF, and `[]` - are valid *word separators* in Awelon code.
+Developers are encouraged to favor words that won't need escapes in external contexts (such as URLs, natural language text, or editable views), and that aren't too large.

 User defined words are represented in a dictionary, described later.
 Some words are automatically defined, including the four primitives `a`, `b`, `c`, `d` and number words such as `42`.

 ## Data

 Awelon language optimizes embedded representations for numbers and texts.
-Numbers are simply implicitly defined words like `42`.
+Numbers are simply implicitly defined words like `#42`.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)